ASCC 98

 Summary

 ASCC 98 is a sparse, very loose object of very low C3 quality.
 It is located at a large distance from the Sun, well below the mid-plane.
-It is poorly studied in the literature, with no articles listed in the last 6 years.
+It is moderately studied in the literature.

 Warning: contains less than 25 stars with P>0.5 estimated.